Access4all/adg/pages/examples/forms/required/README.md

 And if you really want to make it fancy, you could combine this technique with a tooltip showing "Required" on hover: [Tooltip widgets (or: screen tip, balloon)](/examples/widgets/tooltips).

-## Using HTML5 client side validations
+## Using HTML 5 client side validations

 Instead of a applying a visually hidden text "required", one can set a `required` attribute to the input: this makes screen readers announce an input as a required one.

 [Example](_examples/required-inputs-with-html-5)

-Technically this is much easier and cleaner (more info here: [HTML 5 client side validations](/examples/forms/html-5-validations)).
+Technically this is much easier and cleaner (more information here: [HTML 5 client side validations](/examples/forms/html-5-validations)).
 Still, there may be cases where other texts than simply "required" are needed (and where there is no standard HTML attribute available), so it's good to have a flexible solution.